19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 ## Long Rest

-A long rest consumes 1 ration, and a PC can only benefit from a long rest once per day.
+A PC can only benefit from a long rest once per day.
 A long rest is usually between 5 to 8 hours.
 A long rest confers the following benefits:

 - A PC restores all their [HP](../../Player%20Characters/Derived%20Statistics/Hit%20Points.md).
 - A PC removes the [Exhausted](../Conditions/Exhausted.md) condition.